I'll Never Stop

 "I'll Never Stop" is a song by American boy band NSYNC.
-It was released through Jive Records as the second single from the international edition of their second studio album, No Strings Attached (2000) on May 30, 2000.
+It was released through Jive Records as the second single from the international edition of their third studio album, No Strings Attached (2000) on May 30, 2000.
 The song was written by Max Martin, Alexander Kronlund, and the producer Kristian Lundin.
 "I'll Never Stop" topped the charts in El Salvador, and peaked at number 13 on the UK Singles Chart, and charted in the top 20 in Scotland, Sweden, and the Czech Republic.
 The song was later included on NSYNC's 2005 greatest hits album Greatest Hits, which was its first release in the United States.

 Background and release

 "I'll Never Stop" was recorded by NSYNC in Battery Studios on the weekend of July 17–18, 1999, during their break from the NSYNC in Concert tour in New York.
 The song was written by Max Martin, Alexander Kronlund, and the producer Kristian Lundin, who produced the song at Cheiron Studios in Sweden.
 "I'll Never Stop" was released worldwide on various airplay formats in May 2000, as stated on the May 20, 2000 issue of Music & Media.
 It was released as a CD and maxi single in Europe on May 30, 2000, and as a CD and cassette single in the United Kingdom on July 10, 2000.
 The song was included on the band's first greatest hits album titled Greatest Hits on October 25, 2005, which was the first release of the song in the United States.

-"I'll Never Stop" was the biggest-selling cassette single in the United Kingdom between 2009–2011, several years after cassettes were replaced by other music formats.
+"I'll Never Stop" was the biggest-selling cassette single in the United Kingdom between 2009 and 2011, several years after cassettes were replaced by other music formats.
 The song sold 24 copies in 2009, 13 copies in 2010, and 11 copies in 2011.
 Music Week suggested that a sole retailer continuously sold copies throughout the country.